-Risk Classification: Performance Risk Owner: Woodrow, Paul Scru ıtinising Commi ttee: Underlying Cause/Source of Risk: potential ballot on pay and conditions.
-Gross Rating Current/Net Rating Target Rating 20 16 8 Existing Controls Positive Assurance of Controls Furt her Actions Due Date Daily monitoring of rest break allocation to resolve end of shift losses.
+Risk Classification: Performance Risk Owner: Woodrow, Paul Scrutinising Comn nittee: Underlying Cause/Source of Risk: potential ballot on pay y and conditions.
+Gross Rating Current/Net Rating Target Rating 20 16 8 Existing Controls Positive Assurance of Controls Further Actions Due Date Daily monitoring of rest break allocation to resolve end of shift losses.
 Use of bridging shifts for VAS/PAS.
 Roster reviews/changes include staggered shifts.
 Incident management control desk within EOC.
 This currently operates when staffing allows or there is a serious incident, however sustained running relies on sufficient EOC resourcing (ORH review).
-Gaps in Controls There is no allocation process to ensure loss is spread evenly across the day to manage impact.
+Baps in Controls There is no allocation process to ensure loss is spread evenly across the day to manage impact.
 No current progress with ELT/staff side to change rest break arrangements.
 Without a change this risk is unlikely to be mitigated effectively.
 It may reduce as staffing improves.
 The incident management desk is not open consistently 24/7 due to sub-optimal staffing.
-An impact assessment will be undertaken once the extent of the industrial action is known and plans will be developed and shared widely with senior management within the Trust and the Trust Boa arrangemen Recruiting fr March 2016 Skill mix: the updated in J international reviewed in J in September On-going rig of service.
-V final target b Programme however who achievable is element). cocess for the rest break ts to be implemented. ontline staff to 3169 by a skill mix model has been anuary 2015 to include recruit.
+An impact assessment will be undertaken once the extent of the industrial action is known and plans w be developed and shared widely with senior management within the Trust and the Trust Boa ill arrangeme 2 Recruiting March 201 3 Skill mix: th updated in internationa reviewed ir in Septemb 4 On-going ri of service. final target Programme however w achievable element). e skill mix model has been January 2015 to include al recruit.
 This was Aug.
-2015 and published ar 2015 orous management of out We are unlikely to meet the y the end of the (end March 2016), at was felt to be as a target of 2.2% (vehicle see HUB implemented.
-30/09/2016 Completed Completed March 2016
+2015 and published 30/09/2016 Completed Completed March 2016